hussien89aa/MigrationMiner/README.md

 ##### C- Ouput as Objects
-If you may to read the output as objects you could use the following code. or run [TestClient.java](https://github.com/hussien89aa/MigrationMiner/blob/master/MigrationMiner/src/com/main/parse/Main.java)
+You could read the output as objects by writing the following code. or run [TestClient.java](https://github.com/hussien89aa/MigrationMiner/blob/master/MigrationMiner/src/com/main/parse/TestClient.java).
+That could help you to integrate the tool with your code.

 <pre>